-Residence Surplus to a Farming Operation: means an existing, habitable farm residence that is rendered surplus as a result of farm consolidation (the acquisition of additional farm parcels to be operated as one farm operation).
+Residence Surplus to a Farming Operation means an existing habitable farm residence that is rendered surplus as a result of farm consolidation (the acquisition of additional farm parcels to be operated as one farm operation).
+(PPS 2020)

-Residential Intensification: means intensification of a property, site or area which results in a net increase in residential units or accommodation and includes:
+Residential Intensification means intensification of a property, site or area which results in a net increase in residential units or accommodation and includes:

-a) redevelopment, including the redevelopment of brownfield

-- b) the development of vacant or underutilized lots within previously developed areas; - c) infill development; - d) the conversion or expansion of existing industrial, commercial and institutional buildings for residential use; and - e) the conversion or expansion of existing residential buildings to create new residential units or accommodation, including accessory apartments, secondary suites and rooming houses.
+- a) redevelopment, including the redevelopment of brownfield sites; - b) the development of vacant or underutilized lots within previously developed areas; - c) infill development; - d) development and introduction of new housing options within previously developed areas; - e) the conversion or expansion of existing industrial, commercial and institutional buildings for residential use; and - f) the conversion or expansion of existing residential buildings to create new residential units or accommodation, including accessory apartments, additional residential units, rooming houses, and other housing options.
+(PPS 2020)